Lion (Stephen Lynch album): "Lorelei"

-Reviewer Nick Zaino wrote that Lynch "isn't afraid to write a beautiful number like Lorelei, one that wouldn't sound out of place next to Emmylou Harris, Alison Krauss and Gillian Welch singing Down from the Mountain.
-"Didn't Leave Nobody But the Baby" on the O Brother, Where Art Thou? soundtrack."
+Reviewer Nick Zaino wrote that Lynch "isn't afraid to write a beautiful number like 'Lorelei', one that wouldn't sound out of place next to Emmylou Harris, Alison Krauss and Gillian Welch singing Down from the Mountain.
+'Didn't Leave Nobody But the Baby' on the O Brother, Where Art Thou? soundtrack."
 Zaino added, somewhat disapprovingly, that "Lorelai" is "a litany of women the narrator has been with, plus their deficiencies.
 (Mary Claire's is especially disturbing.)"
 Grant Ziegler wrote of a March, 2013 concert, "'Lorelei' disgusted and amused the audience, as the lyrics were all about Lynch's ex-girlfriends who had one sort of deformity or another."
+Rulon-Miller wrote that the "piano-driven tune about a few women with defects such as a lazy eye and unusual body odor, turns into a ballad of sorts.
+An organ makes a subtle entrance, giving it a subtle blues feel.
+While musically the song is enjoyable, it falls short lyrically as Lynch's humor falls flat."